-Olivia, who is based in Loughborough, represented Wales at the 2018 Commonwealth Games and secured silver medals at the 2019 ITU U23 World Championships.
+Olivia, who is based in Loughborough, represented Wales at the Commonwealth Games in 2018 and 2022, racing as part of the Welsh team that claimed silver in Birmingham.

-Originally from near Newark in Nottinghamshire, Olivia is now a member of the UK Sport Lottery Funded World Class squad and is coached by Adam Elliott.
-She qualifies for the Welsh team because her dad is Welsh.
+Originally from Newark area of Nottinghamshire, Olivia is a member of the UK Sport Lottery Funded World Class Programme and trains in Loughborough.
 She completed her A levels in June 2017 at the Girls Grammar School in Grantham and started at Loughborough University in October 2017 studying Industrial Design.

 Her first triathlon was completed on a mountain bike in Nottingham and she then joined 4Life Tri Club.
 She credits a 4Life training camp in the Alps with having established her cycling skills.
 She joined the East Midlands Academy at the age of 12 and was invited to be part of the England Talent Squad in 2012.

-Recording her first gold medal in 2014 at the Penza ETU Triathlon U23 and Youth European Championships, Mathias’ medal-winning from continued into the following year with a silver in the Youth European Championship at Banyoles and a 1st place finish at Tiszaújváros, where she beat out fellow Great Britain team member Owen Bronwen by 12 seconds.
+Recording her first gold medal in 2014 at the Penza ETU Triathlon U23 and Youth European Championships.
+Olivia’s medal-winning form continued into the following year with a silver in the Youth European Championship at Banyoles and a first place finish at Tiszaújváros.
 In 2016, Olivia competed in her first Grand Final.
 She travelled to Portugal and returned with a silver medal for her involvement with Great Britain’s Mixed U23-Junior Relay team.